Thoracic Imaging Vector

 27. What is nuclear medicine?

-An imaging technique that uses radioactive material via inhalation or injection.
-It is used for V/Q scans and Positron Emission Tomography (PET) scans
+An imaging technique using radioactive materials via inhalation or injection, often used for V/Q scans and Positron Emission Tomography (PET) scans.

-28. Should the patient be sitting or standing for the PA view?
+28. Should the patient be sitting or standing for a PA view?

 Standing

-29. Does the PA view minimize or maximize the magnification of the heart?
+29. Does the PA view minimize or maximize heart magnification?

 30. What does PET stand for?